Car Slam

 kitchen, pantry

 Compound nouns are incompatible with the standard paradigm, so Car Slam makes do without.
-Case is marked on the article as always and stress placement encodes number.
+Case is conveyed by the article (as always) while stress placement indicates number.
 Plural nouns stress their initial syllable and singular nouns their second.

 less is peel Sir Lúmps-a-lot